Amazon Marketplace

 ARN is a unique identifier in AWS (Amazon Web Services) that identifies Amazon resources.
 Primarily relevant for sellers who use AWS services, such as for data processing or integration of fulfillment systems.
 ARNs are standardized and enable precise resource management.

-Open term pageASIN
+Open glossary pageASIN

 Amazon Standard Identification Number (10-stellig)